dgelessus/NAGUS/README.md

 Some documentation about the implementation, as well as Uru's network architecture and protocols in general, can be found in the [docs](./docs/) subdirectory.
-The docs are built using Sphinx:
+A pre-built version can be found on [Read the Docs](https://nagus.readthedocs.io/en/latest/), or you can build the docs yourself using Sphinx:

 ```sh
 $ cd docs